 - Cook corn according to package instructions.
 Spread on a baking sheet to cool.

-- In a large bowl, add cooled corn, red onion, jalapeño peppers, poblano pepper, cilantro, lemon juice, and lime juice.
+- In a large bowl, add cooled corn, red onion, jalapeño peppers, poblano pepper, cilantro, and lime juice.
 Season to taste with salt and serve with tortilla chips, burrito bowls, and tacos.

 - Let the fresh salsa sit for at least an hour before serving to allow the flavors to blend.